mszostok/codeowners-validator/README.md

 | **2** | The application was closed because the OS sends a termination signal (SIGINT or SIGTERM). |
 | **3** | The CODEOWNERS validation failed - executed checks found some issues. |

+## Contributing

+Contributions are greatly appreciated!
+The project follows the typical GitHub pull request model.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## Roadmap

 The [codeowners-validator roadmap uses Github milestones](https://github.com/mszostok/codeowners-validator/milestone/1) to track the progress of the project.